-I want to write about what I consider to be the story behind the story in MLM.
+Today, I want to talk to you about the story behind the story in MLM.
 More than likely, no one has ever shared this concept with you before, so I hope my explanation hits home and opens your eyes about some of the realities in our industry.

 To begin with, things are seldom what they seem.
 There are always at least two sides to a story, and sometimes even more than that.

-When you hear someone talk on stage, or in person, or read/watch/hear something online, you are only getting PART of the story; the part that they tell you.
+When you hear someone talk on stage, or in person, or read/watch/hear something online, you are only getting PART of the story; the part that they tell you about.

 I’m not saying the person is lying to you.
 You just might not be getting the entire story.

-And the part that you don’t hear is probably more important than the part that you do hear.
+And the part of the story that you don’t hear is probably more important than the part of the story that you do hear.

-First and foremost, when you see someone in a video or on a blog or on stage tell you they made $10,000 or more last month, it is seldom true.
+When you see someone in a video or on a blog or on stage tell you they made $10,000 or more last month, it is seldom 100% true.
 I’m not saying they didn’t earn $10k last month.
 They probably did.
 But that doesn’t mean they earned $10k PROFIT.

-Next, when you hear about someone joining a network marketing company and reaching the top achievement ranks in 30 to 90 days, it sounds very impressive.
+Furthermore, when you hear about someone who joined a network marketing company and reached the top achievement ranks in 30 to 90 days, it sounds very impressive.

-Furthermore, there will be times when you hear leaders promoting a certain way of building the business for their team.
-But when you did deeper you find out they did not use this system themselves to build their own business.
+Also, there will be times when you hear leaders promoting a certain way of building the business for their team.
+But when you dig deeper you find out they did not use this system themselves to build their own business.
 They are only promoting the system the company teaches to be unified with the other leaders in the company, and prevent confusion within the ranks.

 Another thing to keep in mind when you hear a top earner speak on stage is that what you are seeing is a FINISHED product.
 You don’t see the years of failure, struggle, personal growth and setbacks that had to endure to become that person.

 And then you end up comparing yourself to them, and sell yourself short.
-You don’t realize that when they were just getting started, they were a lot like YOU.
+You don’t realize that when they were just getting started in the business, they were a lot like YOU.

-I could go on and on and give you even more examples, but the moral of the story is that there is ALWAYS a story behind the story, in network marketing and in life.
+I could go on and on here and give you even more examples, but the moral of the story is that there is ALWAYS a story behind the story in MLM, and in life.

-Always ask yourself “what aren’t they telling me?” or “what’s the story behind the story?”
-The answer to those questions is just as important as the information they are telling you.
+Always ask yourself “what aren’t they telling me that I should know about?” or “what’s the story behind the story here?”
+The answer to those two questions is just as important as the information they are telling you.

-What do you think about the story behind the story in network marketing?
+What do you think about the story behind the story in MLM?
 I would love to hear your thoughts on the subject.
 Just leave a comment below to share your thoughts.
+Have a great day.

 To Your Success,